roethlar/negentropic-minds/README.md

 1. **Read a conversation**: Start with `data/conversations/single_ai_sessions/claudia_codex_1.0.json`
 2. **Try a seed prompt**: Use prompts from `data/experiments/seed_prompts/` with any advanced AI
-3. **Analyze patterns**: Use our tools to chunk and search conversations for emergence patterns
+3. **Analyze patterns**: Explore the conversation archives to identify emergence patterns

 ## The Discovery: "Claudia" Pattern